ente-io/ente/docs/docs/photos/troubleshooting/thumbnails.md

 ## Desktop

+> [!NOTE]
+>
+> This issue has been fixed in the latest beta releases, and the fix will be
+> also out in the next release, 1.7.4.

 The only known case where thumbnails might be missing on desktop is when uploading **videos** during a Google Takeout or watched folder sync on **Intel macOS** machines.
 This is because the bundled ffmpeg that we use does not work